Europe’s best city breaks with beaches

 Rooftop swimming pool overlooking the terracotta roof tiles of Lisbon.
 Bright blue skies and gleaming sunshine beams down on to the green sun loungers and parasols.

 Not so long ago Portugal’s capital was barely a blip of a destination on most travellers’ radars.
-Its status since, however, has been catapulted from long-overlooked day-trip curiosity into one of Europe’s hippest of hotspots.
+Lisbon‘s status since, however, has been catapulted from long-overlooked day-trip curiosity into one of Europe’s hippest of hotspots.
 Today it seems everyone’s clamouring to sing the praises of the Continent’s westernmost capital, and it’s easy to see why.

 From its seven cinematic hills to cobble-street-traversing trams, buzzing nightlife neighbourhoods to quaint old coffee houses, the place boasts a cornucopia of city-break-friendly features.
 And that’s before even extolling its sandier bits.